gaearon/overreacted.io/public/the-two-reacts/index.md

 By the time you loaded this page, there was no more `<PostList>` and no more `<PostPreview>`, no `fileContent` and no `dirs`, no `fs` and no `gray-matter`.
 Instead, there was only a `<div>` with a few `<section>`s with `<a>`s and `<i>`s inside each of them.
 Your device only received *the UI it actually needs to display* (the rendered post titles, link URLs, and post word counts) rather than *the full raw data* that your components used to compute that UI from (the actual posts).

 With this mental model, *the UI is a function of server data*, or `UI = f(data)`.
-That data only exists *my* device, so that's where the components should run.
+That data only exists on *my* device, so that's where the components should run.

 Or so the argument goes.